paigemorfitt/MODStoRDF.github.io/IMI.md

 	<li>custom_citation</li>
 	<li>medium: [Field used by Sheehan Gallery for presumable materials associated with artwork/item]</li>
 	<li>MODS/dateIssued.Start: [Presumably used for start date of newspaper issue for the use of Islandora 7 Newspaper module]</li>
+	<li>oclc_number: Reference to  the unique identifier issued by OCLC of a related item</li>
+	<li>production_year: Year in which the play production depicted in item was performed</li>
 	<li>sponsor: A person, group or organization credited for supporting Undergraduate Conference project depicted</li>.
 <p><a href="#top">top</a></p>
 <p><i>Last Updated: </i>10/18/2022</p>